tobydriscoll/udmath351/notes/second_linear/complex_exp.md

 z = |z|\, e^{i\theta}.
 ```

-We call {eq}`secondlin-polar` the {term}`polar form` of a complex number, because it expresses $z$ as a distance from zero and an angle from the positive Re axis.
+We call {eq}`secondlin-polar` the **polar form** of a complex number, because it expresses $z$ as a distance from zero and an angle from the positive Re axis.
 Just as with any point in the plane, we can express a complex number either in Cartesian form using Re and Im parts, or in polar form using modulus and Euler's identity.

-::::{admonition} Example
-:class: tip
+::::{proof:example}
 Suppose $r$ is a positive real number.
 Then $-r$ lies at a distance $r$ from the origin along the negative real axis.
 Hence

 $$